 When it comes to buying or selling a home there are several periods of waiting, some longer than others and some potentially more excruciating than others.
 Allegedly, all good things come to those who wait, but first you have to, um, wait!

 Real estate waiting periods: The Classics!

 The wait between submitting your offer and waiting to hear back if it has been accepted.
-Waiting for seller to respond to offer.
-This is probably the most stressful wait of all.
+How long after making an offer on a home do you hear back?
+Waiting for the seller to respond to an offer is probably the most stressful wait of all.
 You finally find THE HOME, it meets all your criteria and you really, really want that home!
 Unfortunately, so do four other buyers.
 You put your best foot forward and submit your best offer.

 This is usually the shortest waiting period but also the most excruciating (assuming you genuinely want the home).
 You might even hear back by the end of the same day but it can seem like a lifetime of waiting.
 The clock appears to be going backward.
-All sort of possibilities will go through your mind and you will drive yourself mildly insane second guessing yourself as you wait for the seller to respond to your offer.
+All sorts of possibilities will go through your mind and you will drive yourself mildly insane second-guessing yourself as you wait for the seller to respond to your offer.